nazmulidris/developerlife.com/_posts/2024-06-28-md-parser-rust-from-r3bl-tui.md

 author: Nazmul Idris
 date: 2024-06-28 15:00:00+00:00
 excerpt: |
-  This tutorial is a deep dive in a real Markdown parser written using nom in Rust.
+    This tutorial and video are a deep dive in a real Markdown parser written using nom in Rust.
     This MD Parser is part of the r3bl_tui crate, which is part of the r3bl-open-core repo.
 It goes over the architecture of thinking about building complex parsers and the nitty gritty details the runtime nature and behavior when combining nom parsers.
 layout: post
 categories:
   - Rust